Present Perfect Continuous Tense Rules And Usage With Examples

 Contraction With Present Perfect Continuous

-It is quite common when we speak or write that we use contractions with the present perfect continuous, especially when we are in a casual or informal situation.
+It is quite common that when we speak or write we use contractions with the present perfect continuous, especially in a casual or informal situation.
+Let’s see how we use contraction with the Present Perfect Continuous.

 With Affirmative Sentence